 So, if you’re using a Mac or Windows computer, you will want to set up a local, self-contained Linux environment within your broader operating system.
 This is commonly called a virtual machine (VM).
-Once you have a linux VM up and running, you will be able to install Singularity or Charliecloud and triumphantly enter the corresponding JEDI Container.
+Once you have a linux VM up and running, you will be able to install Singularity and triumphantly enter the corresponding JEDI Container.

 This can all be achieved using an application called Vagrant, which is developed and distributed by a company called Hashicorp.
 Though we will sometimes refer to Vagrant as the virtual machine provider, the actual Linux operating system is ultimately provided by Oracle’s VirtualBox software package.
 Vagrant is essentially a tool will allow you to build, configure, and manage a VirtualBox operating system.
 In particular, we will use Vagrant and VirtualBox to create an Ubuntu virtual machine on your Mac workstation or laptop.
-We’ll then populate that Linux VM with specific JEDI software tools (compilers, ecbuild, etc.) using Singularity or Charliecloud.
+We’ll then populate that Linux VM with specific JEDI software tools (compilers, ecbuild, etc.) using Singularity.